 Last week, TikTok hosted a European Trust and Safety Forum at its Dublin office.

-It also announced the introduction of a new 'Time and Wellbeing Space' that TikTok said will "help people relax and build mindful digital habits" while using the app.
+At the event, it announced the introduction of a new 'Time and Wellbeing Space' that TikTok said will "help people relax and build mindful digital habits" while using the app.

 "This update builds on our ongoing work to support the safety and wellbeing of the TikTok community, especially teens," the platform said.